 Nightly Builds

-If you do not plan to contribute to the development of the framework, then you probably want to download a Release instead.
+If you do not plan to contribute to the development of the framework, then you probably want to download a release

 Test Builds